-The following are the Planning Objectives for the Statement of Community Involvement:
+The following are the Statement of Community Involvement Objectives:

-- 1. To engage effectively with all sections of the community: - 2.
+- 1. To engage effectively with all sections of the community; - 2.
 To use appropriate engagement techniques targeted at the area of concern to ensure that resources are used effectively and efficiently; and - 3.
 To use the engagement process to improve the quality of decision-making in the district with regard to planning.